 6. Promotes Interdisciplinary Learning 🎼🔧🧬

 The nature of math games is interdisciplinary.
-There are always two worlds combined− the world of math and the character’s world.
-To give an example, the Agent Academy game by PBS kids is a game based on a squad of agents.
+There are always two worlds combined—the world of math and the character’s world.
+To give you an example, Agent Academy by PBS kids is a game based on a squad of agents.
 These agents go on to solve math problems and accomplish missions.
-The fascinating world of squad agents helps kids understand mathematical concepts in an amusing way.
-Along with math, the little learners also get intrigued by the world of agents.
+This fascinating world helps kids understand mathematical concepts in an amusing way.
+Along with math, the little learners also become intrigued by the world of agents.

 7. Wholesome Family Time 👨👩👧👧 👨👨👦👦 👩👧👧

-Games give a plethora of opportunities to engage and participate.
+Games offer a plethora of opportunities to engage and participate.
 Your kids are not only interacting with the game but others who are playing it (w.r.t multiplayer games).

 Playing math games with little kids ensures quality time and understanding of their strengths and weaknesses.
 Getting involved in their learning process will give a fair idea of what areas you should focus on.

 Most of the classrooms have an authority-subordinate setting where the teacher is on the pedestal and knowledge is being poured down to the kids.
 The same is true when parents are teaching their children.
 Games do away with this setting altogether.
 They make room for a friendlier aura.